oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/vanuatu.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 3,000 (2022 est.)
+- `總訂閱數`: 3,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 1 (2022 est.)
+- `每100名居民訂閱數`: 1 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 256,000 (2022 est.)
+- `總訂閱數`: 256,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 78 (2022 est.)
+- `每100名居民訂閱數`: 78 (2022 est.)

 ### 電信系統
-- `general assessment`: for many years, 2G Global System for Mobile Communications was the primary mobile technology for Vanuatu’s 300,000 people; recent infrastructure projects have improved access technologies, with a transition to 3G and 4G; Vanuatu has also benefited from the ICN1 submarine cable and the launch of the Kacific-1 satellite, both of which have considerably improved access to telecom services in recent years; Vanuatu’s telecom sector is liberalized, with the two prominent mobile operators; while fixed broadband penetration remains low, the incumbent operator is slowly exchanging copper fixed-lines for fiber; a number of ongoing submarine cable developments will also assist in increasing data rates and reduce internet pricing in coming years (2023)
+- `總體評估`: for many years, 2G Global System for Mobile Communications was the primary mobile technology for Vanuatu’s 300,000 people; recent infrastructure projects have improved access technologies, with a transition to 3G and 4G; Vanuatu has also benefited from the ICN1 submarine cable and the launch of the Kacific-1 satellite, both of which have considerably improved access to telecom services in recent years; Vanuatu’s telecom sector is liberalized, with the two prominent mobile operators; while fixed broadband penetration remains low, the incumbent operator is slowly exchanging copper fixed-lines for fiber; a number of ongoing submarine cable developments will also assist in increasing data rates and reduce internet pricing in coming years (2023)
-- `domestic`: fixed-line teledensity is 1 per 100 and mobile-cellular 78 per 100 (2021)
+- `國內`: fixed-line teledensity is 1 per 100 and mobile-cellular 78 per 100 (2021)
-- `international`: country code - 678; landing points for the ICN1 & ICN2 submarine cables providing connectivity to the Solomon Islands and Fiji; cables helped end-users with Internet bandwidth; satellite earth station - 1 Intelsat (Pacific Ocean) (2020)
+- `國際的`: country code - 678; landing points for the ICN1 & ICN2 submarine cables providing connectivity to the Solomon Islands and Fiji; cables helped end-users with Internet bandwidth; satellite earth station - 1 Intelsat (Pacific Ocean) (2020)

 ### 廣播媒體
 1 state-owned TV station; multi-channel pay TV is available; state-owned Radio Vanuatu operates 2 radio stations; 2 privately owned radio broadcasters (Capital FM 107 and Laef FM); programming from multiple international broadcasters is available (2023)